 All grade changes must be made within one calendar year following the end of the course for which the grade was recorded.

-Final grades for courses are available on WebAdvisor at the end of each semester or session.
-These grades are recorded on the students' permanent records in the Office of Records & Registration, Prahl College Center Lower Level.
+Final grades for courses are available on the MCC4me Portal/WebAdvisor or your Backpack at the end of each semester or session.
+These grades are recorded on the students' permanent records in the Office of Registration & Enrollment, Prahl College Center Lower Level.

 To remain in good academic standing, a student must maintain a 2.0 cumulative grade point average (GPA).
 MCC uses a four-point system in calculating a student's average, based on grades from 4.0 to 0.0.